AshwinSant5/PerfWatch-Web-Edition/METRICS_EXPLANATION.md

 - Committed but not in physical RAM yet
 - Reserved but not accessed recently
 - Shared libraries or other virtual address space

-**Your value:** Slightly higher than working set is normal and healthy.

 ---